RC-MODULE/nmpp/README.md

   Run command 'make' to build all (nmc3, gcc , vs80 and vs13 ) libraries from ./make folder.
 Or run command 'make' from sub-folder with corresponding platform

 ###USAGE:
-  Use 'NMPP' environment variable in your own projects to specify a location of library.
+  Use **NMPP** environment variable in your own projects to specify a location of library.
-  You can set 'NMPP' variable manually with the path were it has been installed or by 'make install' command from ./make folder.
+  You can set **NMPP** variable manually with the path were it has been installed or by 'make install' command from ./make folder.

 ###EXAMPLES:
   '/app/examples' contains different examples for emulator and next supported boards: